7 Midwest states to partner on reopening the economy

 “Close coordination will ensure we get this right,” said Evers, who on Thursday extended Wisconsin's stay-at-home order until May 26.

+Holcomb, who could announce Friday whether he will extend or modify Indiana's stay-home order that is scheduled to end early next week, described the pact as a way of making sure that all of the state leaders know about the actions the others are taking.

+“We’re all thinking about that smart restart, opening of our states in a very gradual, methodical way if the numbers continue to hold and the trends continue to hold,” he said.

-Associated Press writers Julie Carr Smyth in Columbus, Ohio, and Scott Bauer in Madison, Wisconsin, contributed to this report.
+Associated Press writers Julie Carr Smyth in Columbus, Ohio, Scott Bauer in Madison, Wisconsin, and Tom Davies in Indianapolis contributed to this report.

 Check out more of the AP’s coronavirus coverage at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak